jhdm/throttle-queue-utils/README.md

 > Throttled batch queue, throttle, retry, and other utilities

+`throttle` and `throttleAsync` functions provide throttling of tasks, that is, call the task at no less than specified interval length of time.

-Throttled batch queue supports capacity, retry, and async features.
+Throttled batch queue (`AsyncThrottledQueue`) supports throttling, capacity, retry, and asynchronous features.
 It could be used for calling rate-limited services.

 This project is inspired by lodash.